EyalGol/DocPal/Specification.md

     - Return list of initialized plugins when asked to

 ## Plugin
-A plugin will contain one or more "sub-plugins" for each of the components i.e in one plugin there will be a sub-plugin for the User API that will add an API call and an Database Manager sub-plugin that will add a new format of adding data to the database, the plugin will also have a unique name
+A plugin will have a standard interface and a customizable interface, in addition the plugin on initialization will get a list of all the other plugins and a "handler" to its own table in the database
+### Init required arguments
+- database_handler
+- plugin_list
+### Standard(Required)
+- start
+- stop
-- get_dict
+- get_name
-    - Will return a dict of all the sub plugins where the key is the class of the sub plugin and the value is the object itself

-## Sub Plugins